 Not ignoring it.
 Not taking it out on others in a hurtful way.
 But instead in a way that allows your emotions to be acknowledged.
 And solves the issue that triggered your anger.

-These are the actual steps that I take in order to understand and let go of my anger.
-Let's get right into with step one, recognizing our anger.
+These are the actual steps that I take to understand and let go of my anger.
+Let’s get right into with step one, recognizing our anger.

-Before you can ever let go of anger, you first have to acknowledge that you are angry.
+Before you can ever let go of anger, you first must acknowledge that you are angry.
 For some situations, you will know right away that you are angry.
 Your heart starts to race, you feel the anger.
-And you know it's not another emotion.
-In these situations you can quickly move to the next step.
+And you know it’s not another emotion.
+In these situations, you can quickly move to the next step.

 However, many times we don't even recognize that we are angry.
 For example, you might first think you are disappointed that a vacation has cancelled.
 Yet, if you explore further you realize there is also anger there.
 Perhaps it was cancelled because your boss took away approval.

-My two favorite ways to do this are journaling and meditation.
+My two favorite ways to explore your emotions are journaling and meditation.

 Journal Prompts to Help You Identify Anger